Watch the Inside Yellowstone episodes about visiting the Mammoth Hot Springs Area (approx. 2 min. each)

 Explore the Mammoth Hot Springs Area

-Visit the newly renovated Albright Visitor Center
+Visit the Albright Visitor Center

-Tour historic Fort Yellowstone
+Tour Historic Fort Yellowstone

 Many trails into Yellowstone's wilderness begin in the Mammoth Hot Springs area, including day hikes.
 Plan a short day or extended hike with our day hiking guide featuring eight hikes selected by park rangers.
 Always carry rain gear, extra food and water, and other emergency equipment when venturing into the backcountry.
 Be sure to obtain current trail condition and bear activity information at visitor centers.